50 Best cds of 2020 until now

 – Release day: June 19, 2020

 Legendary singer-songwriter Bob Dylan just recently dropped his 39 th workshop cd, “Rough and Rowdy Ways.”
-Dylan’s ability ages like great white wine, as well as the cd is promptly offering.
+Dylan’s skill ages like great white wine, and also the cd is promptly offering.
 On June 26, at the age of 79, Dylan was called the earliest male solo musician to have a # 1 cd in the U.K. graphes, making this cd his 9th chart-topper.

 # 1. ‘Fetch the Bolt Cutters’ by Fiona Apple